freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.PointLocator.md

 ## PointLocator.GetLocation(VisualStimulus) Method

-The required implementation of the function inherited from the abstracxt base class simply specific the inner location point as the stimulus location
+This implementation of the abstract function simply returns the locator point as the stimulus location.

 ```csharp
 public override HurPsyLib.HurPsyPoint GetLocation(HurPsyLib.VisualStimulus? vistim=null);